- Caulk gun

 Install backer rod

 Use foam backer rod into the gap with your fingers.
 Set the rod 1/4 in. lower than the surface of the concrete.

-Fill the crack with urethane caulk.
+Fill the crack with urethane caulk, similar to what you would use for driveway caulk.
+It works perfectly as a concrete expansion joint sealant.
 Snip the opening of the tube at a 30-degree angle, making the opening the same size as your gap.
 Use a smooth, even motion, filling the crack flush with the surface, beveling it if it's against the house.
 Smooth the caulk in wide joints with the back of an old spoon.
 Wipe the spoon clean as needed with a rag and mineral spirits.